 The rise of the digital age has transformed the way we communicate, both as individuals and on behalf of a company or organization.
 Conversations are continuously shifting online in the form of intensely popular social media channels.
-Although traditional modes of communication (e-mail, newsletters, print advertising, etc.) still play a major role in an organization’s communication, social media have become important outlets for sharing news and creating conversations, especially among teenagers and young adults.
-The purpose of these policies is to define social media in the context of Loyola University Chicago and to promote the use of social media in line with all University Policies and within the mission and values of the University.
+Although traditional modes of communication (e-mail, newsletters, advertising, etc.) play a major role in an organization’s communication, social media channels are increasingly important outlets for sharing news and creating conversations, particularly with younger audiences.
+The purpose of this policy is to define and promote the use of social media aligned with all Loyola University Chicago policies and with the mission and values of the University.

-Role of Official Loyola University Chicago Social Media Accounts
+Role of Primary Loyola University Chicago Social Media Accounts

-- The purpose of Loyola social media accounts should be to support the University's mission, goals, programs, and sanctioned efforts.
+- All accounts should support the University's mission, goals, programs, and sanctioned efforts.

-- Official social media accounts must follow Loyola University Chicago Brand and Graphic Standards, including those dictating logo and color usage.
+- The University Brand and Graphic Standards, including those dictating logo and color usage.